 Pseudologia fantastica

-By writing this text, I wish to reflect on a certain topic discussed during the Choreographic forum, organized by Center for choreographic development SE.S.TA, in Prague in November 2023.
-I use an open form to express my stream of thoughts, associations and questions which arose while discussing the topic of fiction and reality in relation to my personal experience within performing arts.
-References in this text were given by participants of the Choreographic forum; some materials are coming from my notes focused on movement observation and artistic practice.
+By writing this text, I wish to reflect on a topic discussed during the Choreographic Forum, organized by the Center for Choreographic Development SE.S.TA in Prague in November 2023.
+I use an open form to express my stream of thoughts, associations, and questions that arose while discussing fiction and reality in relation to my personal experience within the performing arts.
+The references in this text were provided by participants of the Choreographic Forum; some material comes from my notes on movement observation and artistic practice.

 Delusional puzzle

-The first thing coming to my mind when discussing fiction and reality is the iconic American phrase: “Fake it till you make it”.
-Meaning behind can be understood as “an aphorism that suggests that by imitating confidence, competence, and an optimistic mindset, a person can realize those qualities in their real life and achieve the results they seek.”
+The first thing that comes to mind when discussing fiction and reality is the iconic American phrase “fake it till you make it” – an aphorism suggesting that, by imitating confidence, competence, and optimism, a person can materialize those qualities and achieve the results they seek.

-It is a challenge to find a sense of reality at a moment when I finally managed to get myself out of the rollercoaster of study and teenage years.
-My artistic identity appears to me more as a puzzle made out of advice, education system, behavior and approaches given by others.
-What do I really believe in?
+It is challenging to grasp reality now that I have stepped off the roller-coaster of study and adolescence.
+My artistic identity seems a puzzle assembled from advice, the education system, and approaches supplied by others.
+What do I truly believe?
 What do I actually know?
-Why do I keep admiring everyone else’s reality?
-Listening to the truth being offered, yet slowly falling into my own delusions.
+Why do I keep admiring everyone else’s reality, listening to the truths on offer yet slowly sinking into my own delusions?

 Methodology of a lie

-Finally, creating in the studio all alone, he goes through a specific monologue which has especially caught my attention.
-While trying to embody characteristics of a dead man, he said: “What is a dead’s guy stare like?
+Alone in the studio, he delivers a monologue that especially captured my attention.
+Trying to embody a dead man, he asks: “What is a dead guy’s stare like?
 I don’t know.
 A dead guy’s stare?
 I am still too much out of breath.
-Would you believe me: You walk into the studio and I am dead.
+Would you believe me if you walked into the studio and I were dead?
 Do you believe this?
 Wait!
 My breath is too loud.”

-After seeing this particular scene, my question was, how to become something I am not?
-More than that, how can I make myself believe completely?
+Seeing this scene, I wondered how to become something I am not – more than that, how to make myself believe it completely.

-As Friedrich Mohr said in the performance The Making of Berlin, honesty is only one step before boring.
-It made me ask again.
-Can artists be viewed as brilliant liars?
-Ability to embrace and organize your own delusions, visions and beliefs, travel between fiction and reality, transform one into the other seems to be part of the craft.
+As Friedrich Möhr says in The Making of Berlin, honesty is only one step away from boring.
+It makes me ask again: can artists be viewed as brilliant liars?
+The ability to embrace and organise one’s own delusions, visions, and beliefs – to travel between fiction and reality and transform one into the other – seems part of the craft.

 Fake till…